 Roadmap

 Three phases, with honest dates and honest scope.
-Phase 1 is done; Phase 2 is the milestone-review ask; Phase 3 is the first real-user calibration.
+Phase 1 — the foundational validation — is complete, and the readings SoulMap produces today ship on the pipeline it proved out.
+Phase 2 is the large-scale calibration campaign; Phase 3 is the first real-user recalibration.
+Each phase raises the evidential authority of the readings; none of them is a precondition for the readings being useful now.
 This page also names what is explicitly not on the roadmap, because what we are not building matters as much as what we are.

 Status: complete, end-state recorded at docs/shakedown_ledger.md (calibration pipeline) and the Foundation v1 receipts (platform refactor).